-The working group believe that one of the key aspects is that prevention of ASB is better than cure.
-Hence the working group would like to see the improvement of preventative measures in the borough such as the re-establishment of a local mediation service, and improved services for young people including the provision of more positive activities.
+One of the working groups key conclusions is that prevention of ASB is better than cure.
+Hence the working group would like to see the improvement of preventative measures in the borough such as the reestablishment of a local mediation service, and improved services for young people including the provision of more positive activities.

 The working group undertook a best practice visit to Manchester City Council who have a nationally recognised profile for addressing ASB.
 Members were impressed by Manchester City Councils highly organised area based structuring and the co-ordinated approach developed by the team with regard to social housing.
-At Manchester City Council all Registered Social Landlords (RSLs) used a generic was a shared database of tenants which allowed data to be shared between RSLs and enabled them to identify troublesome tenants.
+At Manchester City Council all Registered Social Landlords (RSLs) used a shared database of tenants which allowed data to be shared between RSLs and enabled them to identify troublesome tenants.
 The working group are recommending that this approach is implemented in Walsall.

 Members learned that a strong partnership approach to tackling ASB is necessary and that tackling ASB is not the sole responsibility of the Police.
 Enforcement is an important aspect of combating ASB but so are other methods such as: education, prevention and rehabilitation.
-Every local resident has a role to play in eliminating ASB in the area live and it is only by everyone truly working together that problems with ASB can be eliminated.
+Every local resident has a role to play in eliminating ASB in the area in which they live and it is only by everyone truly working together that problems with ASB can be eliminated.